 Emmolo is the name of my mom’s side of the family, which has a long farming history in Napa Valley.
 My mom, Cheryl Emmolo, has no brothers and wanted to keep the name alive.
-She dreamed of making wine using family vineyards, and I feel really lucky that she’s now passed the reins on to me.
-When I showed my first vintage to my grandparents, it was very emotional for all of us.
+She dreamed of making wine using family vineyards, and I feel very fortunate that she passed the reins on to me.
+When I showed my first wine (produced in 2011) to my grandparents, it was very emotional for all of us.

 “Wine is an experience, and I want it to be special.
 I want people to feel as excited as I am.”